You’ve made the right choice, subscribing for NordVPN. It is perfect for torrenting with its flash-light servers and reliable protocols.

 The Internet is one of the innovations that like no other thing have influenced our lives a lot.

 It has turned into an inevitable part of our humdrum life.
-With the introduction of the technology the course of human development has acquired absolutely different vector.
+With the introduction of the technology the course of human development has acquired an absolutely different vector.

 Such elements as our health services, education, budget, household duties, and even social activity have been transferred to the digital environment.
 We are infinitely indebted to computer engineers and scientists for this newly-designed product that is still being improved.